aniketbwarhade/Grep-Dsa-project/README.md

 -B : Prints searched line and n line before the result.

--C : Prints searched line and n lines after before the result.
+-C : Prints searched line and n lines after and before the result.